IBM/cloud-functions-workshops/101-workshop-nodejs/ex1-creating-and-invoking-actions/create_invoke.md

     }
     ```

     _The JavaScript file might contain additional functions.
-However, by convention, a function called `main` is the default entry point for the Action._
+However, by convention, a function called `main` is the default entry point for the action._

-2. Create an Action from the 'hello.js' JavaScript function naming it `hello`:
+2. Create an action from the 'hello.js' JavaScript function naming it `hello`:

     ```bash
     ibmcloud fn action create hello hello.js